How to connect to your EKS cluster with kubectl

 The AWS CLI must be installed and configured on your machine. https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

-Since kubectl will use IAM to authenticate, you need to add your IAM user (the one the AWS CLI is authenticated with) to the Admins group you created when setting up Qovery.
+Since kubectl will use IAM to authenticate, you need to have one of those things: 1.
+Add your IAM user (the one the AWS CLI is authenticated with) to the Admins group you created when setting up Qovery 2.
+Have the permissions to access the EKS cluster via SSO (see cluster advanced settings for it)

 AWS console - add admin user